-From April 2017, Josephine Lethbridge will be The Conversation’s Interdisciplinary Editor, funded by the ISRF.
-Josephine’s role will include working with scholars at The Conversation’s member universities, as well as past and present Fellows of the ISRF, to bring interdisciplinary social research to millions of readers worldwide.
+Since April 2017, Josephine Lethbridge is The Conversation’s Interdisciplinary Editor, funded by the ISRF.
+Josephine’s role includes working with scholars at The Conversation’s member universities, as well as past and present Fellows of the ISRF, to bring interdisciplinary social research to millions of readers worldwide.

 Any ISRF Fellows wishing to pitch an idea for an article to Josephine, or simply interested in knowing more, should contact her directly at email@example.com.

 Interdisciplinary Articles by ISRF Fellows at The Conversation

 Mark Whitehead | ISRF Mid-Career Fellow